Spacellary/Dalamud-Beta-Key-Parser-For-Staging-Builds/README.md

 ###### This application is very simple and rudimentary, it was intended to be used in Windows only.

+##### Dalamud Staging Build warning:
+> This is for developers, not users.
+Plugin testers should only use it when specifically stated.
+You should expect to encounter issues and crash more often on staging builds.
+Use with caution.
 ##### Please use it responsibly. <br> <br>

 ### Preview:
 ![WindowsTerminal_Owm8p37yRX](https://user-images.githubusercontent.com/39604793/226851797-94ac6563-f9f1-45b7-a15e-d12ac96f0535.png)